-Many museums do not require more than an hour so costs can quickly add up if you are hopping between places, and I really enjoyed not having to count pennies every time I wanted to use the bus or light rail – even if it was just for a few stops.
+Many museums do not require more than an hour, so costs can quickly add up if you are hopping between places, and I enjoyed not having to count pennies every time I wanted to use the bus or light rail – even if it was just for a few stops.

 How To Get To Bergen Norway

 The largest international airlines are Scandinavian Airlines and Norwegian Air, with a growing number of flights to Eastern Europe from Wizz Airlines.
-Norwegian also offers an incredibly cheap flight from New York’s Stewart Airport which is being hailed as one of the biggest shake-up’s in the Trans-Atlantic flight market in decades if that is an option.
+Norwegian also offers an incredibly cheap flight from New York’s Stewart Airport, which is being hailed as one of the biggest shake-ups in the Trans-Atlantic flight market in decades if that is an option.

-If you are on an extensive trip through-out Norway a Eurail Norway Ticket will be well worth it, giving you flexibility and can lead to massive savings if used properly.
-You can also get a scenic ferry from Bergen – Stavanger for a crazy €25, and there are regular ferries heading up or down the stunning coastline if you have the time to see more of Norway (which I highly recommend you do!)
+If you are on an extended trip through-out Norway, a Eurail Norway Ticket will be well worth it, giving you flexibility and can lead to massive savings if used properly.
+You can also get a scenic ferry from Bergen – Stavanger for a crazy €25, and regular ferries are heading up or down the stunning coastline if you have the time to see more of Norway (which I highly recommend you do!)

 So there you have it!
-Bergen In A Nutshell….
+Bergen In A Nutshell.
 I truly fell head-over-heels in love with Bergen and found it had something to offer for everyone.
-With the help of the Bergen Card it was actually pretty easy to manage my budget, and of course there is a plethora of beautiful and unique attractions to visit here.
+With the help of the Bergen Card, it was pretty easy to manage my budget, and of course, there are a plethora of beautiful and unique attractions to visit here.

 A special thanks to Visit Bergen for helping me with my stay, including plenty of great local hints and tips that you can find included above and the unique Hotel Oleana Bergen for hosting me.
-As always all opinions are my own and I would have loved Bergen regardless!
+As always, all opinions are my own, and I would have loved Bergen regardless!